Yellow.ai, Global Leader in Enterprise Agentic AI, to Go Public via $550 Million Merger with Bluerock Acquisition Corp. (Nasdaq: BLRK)

 • Quick response times: Ensure your live chat is handled during peak hours with trained staff ready to answer queries.

-• Use chatbots for off-hours: Integrate AI chatbots to handle basic inquiries during non-business hours, ensuring continuous engagement.
+• Use chatbots for off-hours: Integrate AI agents to handle basic inquiries during non-business hours, ensuring continuous engagement.

-2. Leverage AI-driven chatbots for efficient customer interaction
+2. Leverage AI-driven agents for efficient customer interaction

-AI chatbots can handle a range of operations, from answering FAQs to guiding users through the purchase process, regardless of the time of day.
+AI agents can handle a range of operations, from answering FAQs to guiding users through the purchase process, regardless of the time of day.

 Related read: How to create a FAQ chatbot + examples, types, benefits